-- There are certain legalities that come with rehab nurses that vary night-and-day state to state.
+- There are certain legalities that come with rehab nurses that vary from night and day from state to state.
 If you are dealing with a multi-state claim, this may become complicated.

-- The cardinal sin – forgetting to have the rehab nurse cc: the plaintiff attorney on all reports.
-This can sour any later dealing with the plaintiff attorneys.
-If you have an attorney on the file, then they should also be cc:’ed.
+- The cardinal sin – forgetting to have the rehab nurse cc: the plaintiff’s attorney on all reports.
+This can sour any later dealing with the plaintiff’s attorneys.
+If you have an attorney on the file, then they should also be cc’ed.

 - There are state-by-state peculiarities that may not agree with this list.
 I was looking at more of a national scope.